vneiger/pml/README.md

 The NTL version uses C++ code and .cpp files, whereas the FLINT version uses C and .c files.

-In `src/`,
+In `src`,
- - "make" -> compile and install the header / object files.
+ - "make": compile the object files.
- - "make clean" -> removes the object files.
+ - "make clean": clean compilation products.

-In `test/`, test files should be called test-something.\{c,cpp\}
+In `test`, test files should be called test-something.\{c,cpp\}
- - "make" or "make clean" -> removes all executables and check files (.chk)
+ - "make" or "make clean": removes all executables and check files (.chk)
- - "make all" -> compiles all test files
+ - "make all": compiles all test files
- - "make run" -> runs all executables, outputs results to something.chk
+ - "make run": runs all executables, outputs results to something.chk
- - "make something.exe" -> compiles only test-something.\{c,cpp\}
+ - "make something.exe": compiles only test-something.\{c,cpp\}
- - "make something.chk" -> runs only test-something
+ - "make something.chk": runs only test-something

-In `timings/`, timing files should be called time-something.\{c,cpp\}
+In `timings`, timing files should be called time-something.\{c,cpp\}
- - "make" or "make clean" -> removes all executables and data files (.dat)
+ - "make" or "make clean": removes all executables and data files (.dat)
- - "make all" -> compiles all timing files
+ - "make all": compiles all timing files
- - "make run" -> runs all executables, outputs results to something.dat
+ - "make run": runs all executables, outputs results to something.dat
- - "make something.exe" -> compiles only time-something.\{c,cpp\}
+ - "make something.exe": compiles only time-something.\{c,cpp\}
- - "make something.chk" -> runs only time-something
+ - "make something.chk": runs only time-something

 ## For developers

 Code style:
   - with vim and emacs, simply respect the modelines
   - no hard tabulation
-  - soft tabulations = 4 spaces
+  - soft tabulations, 4 spaces
   - scope delimiter \{ \} on their own line
-  - scope delimiters are not required here when they are not required by C++ (e.g. for one-line if/for)
+  - scope delimiters are not required here when they are not required by C++ (e.g. for one-line if or for)
   - when creating a new file, add the modelines at the bottom of the file:

 ```